semgrep/semgrep-docs/docs/notifications.md

 2. Examine your policy settings by navigating to your [policy settings](https://semgrep.dev/manage/policies/starter-policy?tab=settings).
 Make sure that PR comments are enabled (MR comments and PR comments are enabled by the same toggle switch).
 3. Create an API token on gitlab.com by going to [Profile > Access Tokens](https://gitlab.com/-/profile/personal_access_tokens) and adding a token with `api` scope.
 4. Copy the token that GitLab gives you.
 5. Navigate to your repository's Settings > CI/CD, scroll down to 'Variables', and click 'Expand'.
-The url will look like https://gitlab.com/myusername/myproject/-/settings/ci_cd.
+The url will end with something like: /username/project/-/settings/ci_cd.
 6. Click to 'Add variable', give the new variable the key `PAT` and use the token you copied in step 2 as the value.
 Select "mask variable" and **UNSELECT "protect variable"**.
 7. Update your .gitlab-ci.yml to pass the content of your PAT in through the environment variable `GITLAB_TOKEN`.